 Understanding the questions your prospective customers are asking will help you align your content with their needs.
 In short, question keywords are an ideal way to drive traffic to your blog posts.

-The Moz domain analysis tool I mentioned above also includes a section for “top questions mined from People Also Ask boxes for relevant keywords” that provides some valuable insights on question keywords.
+The Moz Domain SEO Analysis Tool I mentioned earlier also includes a section for “top questions mined from People Also Ask boxes for relevant keywords” that provides some valuable insights on question keywords.

 If keyword research answers the question of “what” potential customers are searching for, search intent answers the question of “why” they’re searching for it.

 To increase your chances of ranking for specific keywords, analyze high-ranking pages and look at the intent they target.
-You’ll want to make sure that any content you create around keyword themes (More on keyword groups below.) aligns with the type of content you see in search results.
+You’ll want to make sure any content you create around keyword themes (more on keyword groups below) aligns with the type of content you see in search results.

 Why?
-The very fact that those are the highest-ranking results for a given query indicates that time and time again, that’s the type of content matching search intent for those keywords.
+The fact that those are the highest-ranking results for a given query indicates the type of content that matches the search intent for those keywords.

-A common framework for evaluating intent is the 4 Cs:
+A common framework for evaluating intent is the four Cs:

 - Content type: Do you see blog posts, product pages, landing pages, or product category pages?

-- Content format: Are they lists, how-to guides, tutorials, opinion pieces, reviews?
+- Content format: Are they lists, how-to guides, tutorials, opinion pieces, or reviews?

 - Content length: How long is the content that tops the search results?
-Remember, a searcher’s intent will dictate how much content they’re willing to consume.
+Remember, a searcher’s intent will dictate how much content they want to consume.
 For example, someone looking to buy a bike doesn’t want to read a 7,000-word blog post about drive chains.

 - Content angle: Is there a dominant theme that runs through the results?
 If you want to share a pancake recipe, are the top results for “fluffy pancakes” or “pancakes for beginners?”

-High-volume keywords are also less focused on a specific intent.
-When left to interpret the intent of search queries, Google will return a wider range of results to cover its bases, making it even harder for your content to rank.
-(Check out the recommended reading below to learn about long-tail keywords.)
+I’ve found these coveted high-volume, high-difficulty keywords are also less focused on specific intent.
+When interpreting the intent of search queries, Google will return a wider range of results (what we call “mixed SERPs”) to cover its bases, making it even harder for content to rank.

-Assessing keyword difficulty will help you decide if it’s worth the resources to try to rank for that term.
-While no keyword is impossible to rank for in the long-term, some are so competitive that it’s nearly impossible to move the needle on them in the short-to-mid-term.
+Assessing keyword difficulty will help you decide if it’s worth the resources to try to rank for a particular term.
+While no keyword is impossible to rank for in the long term, some are so competitive that it’s nearly impossible to move the needle on them in the short-to-mid term.

 If you can’t outrank large competitors for broad keywords, niching down with specific keywords can attract the people looking for exactly what you have.
-Long-tail keywords are a great way to attract searchers looking specifically for what you offer without having to compete directly against other businesses.
+For example, long-tail keywords are a great way to attract searchers looking specifically for what you offer without having to compete directly against other businesses.

-The research you’ve done up to this point should result in a list of keywords that can:
+The research you’ve done up to this point should result in a list of keywords that:

-- Offer a reasonable opportunity to appear on page one of search results.
+- Offers a reasonable opportunity to appear on page one of search results.

 A quick way to do some semantic keyword research is to use Google’s “related searches” function.
 Just type your seed keyword into the search bar and scroll down to the bottom of the search results page.

-One more caveat to consider as you integrate keywords into your content.
-When you target the same keyword and search intent across multiple pages, you’ll unintentionally create a situation where your pages will be competing against each other to rank.
-Not only does this confuse Google, but it dilutes the ranking power of all your pages.
+One more caveat to consider as you integrate keywords into your content: When you target the same keyword and search intent across multiple pages, you’ll unintentionally create a situation where your pages will compete against each other to rank.
+Not only does this confuse Google, but it also dilutes the ranking power of all your pages.
 Instead, concentrate related keywords on specific pages with relevant content.
-Learn more about “keyword cannibalization” in the On-Page SEO section below (#31).

-Like most of the things on this checklist, keyword research is not a one-and-done SEO activity.
+Like most things on this checklist, keyword research is not a one-and-done SEO activity.
 Implementing your first list of keyword groups will take time.
-When that’s complete, you’ll want to go back to the top of this checklist and start a second round of keyword research — applying what you’ve learned from the performance of your first batch of keywords.
+When that’s complete, go back to the top of this basic SEO checklist template and start a second round of keyword research — applying what you’ve learned from the performance of your first batch of keywords.

 SEO Content Checklist

-If you want to rank in Google, you need great content.
-All of your pages — not just blog posts — have to be optimized for search, and engage readers by providing helpful and unique information.
+To rank in Google SERPs, you need great content.
+All of your pages — not just blog posts — have to be optimized for search and engage readers by providing helpful and unique information.

 During your keyword research, you created groups of related keywords that speak to searchers who need your product or service.
 After integrating what you can into existing content, it’s time to create new pages for the remaining keyword groups.

-If you’re not sure where to start, I recommend looking at competitor content that ranks well.
+If you’re unsure where to start, I recommend looking at competitor content that ranks well.

 - How long is it?